dylan7474/ESP32-closestPlane/README.md

 # ClosestPlane ESP32

-An Arduino-compatible sketch for ESP32 boards that connects to a dump1090 server, identifies the closest aircraft to your location and shows details on a 128x64 SH1106-based OLED.
-If the aircraft comes within 5 km an audible alert is played through a MAX98357 I2S amplifier.
+An Arduino-compatible sketch for ESP32 boards that connects to a dump1090 server and renders a sweeping radar view on a 128×64 SH1106 OLED.
+Aircraft within the selected range appear as blips and a short tone plays as the sweep crosses each target.
+Volume, radar range and sweep speed are controlled with two rotary encoders and saved to EEPROM.

 ## Required Libraries